Menopause is a natural biological process that every woman goes through, and marks the end of menstrual cycles.

 Hot flushes are a common symptom during menopause and peri-menopause.
 They can cause distress, especially when severe and frequent.

-There are ways to manage hot flushes during peri-menopause and menopause naturally.
+There are ways to manage hot flushes and night sweats during peri-menopause and menopause naturally.

 What is a hot flush?